taftera/shopify/sections/tutorial/product-section-tutorial.md

 ![placeholder](https://via.placeholder.com/1600x776.png?text=@taftera+Github+Tutorial)

 11. **TA-DAAA !** When loaded you'll see that there's the section you linked !
     - **Note:** Sadly product and information pages, can't arrange the sections position (just like I mentioned in **bullet 3**).
-So if you want to display the highlight banner in a different height, you need to go back to the
+So if you want to display the highlight banner in a different height, you need to go back to the *product.liquid*.

 ![placeholder](https://via.placeholder.com/1600x776.png?text=@taftera+Github+Tutorial)

 [Basic Section Location](https://github.com/taftera/shopify-help/blob/master/sections/tutorial/section-location.md)